 In a nutshell, anxiety is the unpleasant sensation you feel when your body prepares to fend off a threat.
-It is not a psychological problem, but rather an involuntary neurophysiological response to real or perceived danger.
-Anxiety allowed us to evolve and survive.
-But since it is not in itself subject to conscious control, the only way to deal with anxiety is to understand how it works and then use selfdirected tools to lower your stress chemicals and inflammatory response.
-Without comprehending the powerful physiological nature of anxiety, it is impossible to treat.
-It may eventually disrupt your life, with severe consequences.
+It is not a primarily a psychological problem, but rather an involuntary neurophysiological response to real or perceived danger.
+Anxiety is necessary because it allowed us to evolve and continue to survive.
+It is not subject to conscious control.
+So, the only way to deal with anxiety is to understand its nature and then use self-directed tools to lower your stress chemicals and inflammatory response.
+Without comprehending the powerful physiological nature of anxiety, it is impossible to treat and you are at its mercy.
+It will disrupt your life, and often with severe consequences.
+Conversely, breaking free from it allows you to experience life at a level you never dreamed was possible.